 I bought one of the biggest asphalt companies in South East Asia for three reasons:

-- The company is benefiting from the collapse of oil price
+- The company is benefiting from the collapse of the oil price;

-- Going to benefit from government spending in mega infrastructure to revive the economy
+- Going to benefit from government spending on mega infrastructure to revive the economy.

 5# Invest More Than You Could Lose